OumniaBASSI/MERN_Bootcamp/MERN introduction/README.md

 # Learn the fundamentals of the Mern stack

 ## what is a stack
-stack of thecnologirs is set of ftremeworks and tools used to develop a software product
+stack of thecnologies is a set of frameworks and tools used to develop a software product

 ## Exemples
  - MERN (mongoDB, ExpressJS, ReactJs, NodeJS)